sstadick/hck/README.md

 ## Non-goals

 - `hck` does not aim to be a complete CSV / TSV parser a la `xsv` which will respect quoting rules.
 It acts similar to `cut` in that it will split on the delimiter no mater where in the line it is.
-- Delimiters cannot contain newlines... well they can, thye will just never be seen. `hck` will always be a line-by-line tool where newlines are the standard `\n` `\r\n`.
+- Delimiters cannot contain newlines... well they can, they will just never be seen. `hck` will always be a line-by-line tool where newlines are the standard `\n` `\r\n`.

 ## Install